jtighub/cfc-insight/README.md

 Outputs:

-External sources JSON format. **Note that images are included but are all hosted on cfcunderwriting.com**
+External sources JSON format. **Note that images are included for completeness but are all hosted on cfcunderwriting.com**
 ```
 [
     {